hilalturkaslan/Deep-learning/README.md

-app done a deep learning case study
+app do a deep learning case study